007N/Projects/README.md

 **FTP Program** - A file transfer program which can transfer files back and forth from a remote web sever.

-**Bandwidth Monitor** - A small utility program that tracks how much data you have uploaded and downloaded from the net during the course of your current online session.
+**Bandheigth Monitor** - A small utility program that tracks how much data you have uploaded and downloaded from the net during the course of your current online session.
 See if you can find out what periods of the day you use more and less and generate a report or graph that shows it.

 **Port Scanner** - Enter an IP address and a port range where the program will then attempt to find open ports on the given computer by connecting to each of them.
 On any successful connections mark the port as open.